zzz945/public-blog/Resume 2020 v2.md

 ### Didi
 [Didi](https://www.didiglobal.com) is a leading transportation platform in China that owns more than 80% market share.
 I worked in the department of [Didi Food](https://didi-food.com/en-US/), which is a food ordering and delivery platform.
 I was a full stack web engineer responsible for the development and stability of the CRM (customer relationship management) system, which includes operations management, data visualization tools, and the like.
-The skills involved in CRM are the following: html/css/javascript/vue/nodejs/koa/sql/mysql/hive/hadoop/elastic search/druid/git, etc. Also, I gained excellence in project development processes and methods.

 ### Vipkid
 [Vipkid](https://www.vipkid.com/?vk_fromcode=US)  is an online education company.
 I worked with the [lingobus](https://www.lingobus.com/) project team.
 Lingobus is an online Chinese-learning platform.
 I was a front-end engineer responsible for the software development of lingobus web and mobile products.
-The projects were based on Vue, a popular Javascript framework like React.
-The skills involved in the project are the following: html/css/javascript/git, etc. Due to the team's small size, there were numerous scenarios for cross-departmental communication.
+Due to the team's small size, there were numerous scenarios for cross-departmental communication.
 Therefore, I learned and gained excellence in communicating with people from different knowledge backgrounds.

 ### Actions Technology
 [Actions technology](http://www.actions-semi.com/en/index.aspx) is an IC design company.
 I worked in the embedded software department with the android operating system porting project team, responsible for the android Hal layer software development.